maxktz/Telegram-Auto-Posts-Forwarder/README.md

 ## Running the script

-Firstly, create config file, with name `.env`, the refference is `.env.example` file.
+Firstly, create config file, with name `config.js`, the refference is `example.config.js` file.

-Check the `config.json` and change if you want to.

 After filling this configs, run this command: